madhu473bd/Persistentvolume/workflow.md

 NAME             CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS        CLAIM                    STORAGECLASS   REASON    AGE task-pv-volume   10Gi       RWO            Retain           Available     default/task-pv-claim1   manual                   3h
 ```
+Here yo see the status of the volume to be available and once you create the Persistent volume Claim and attach the PV and PVC you can see that status to change to Bound.

   * PersistentVolumeClaim

      Pods use PersistentVolumeClaims to request physical storage.After you create the PersistentVolumeClaim, the Kubernetes control plane looks for a PersistentVolume that satisfies the claim’s requirements.
 If the control plane finds a suitable PersistentVolume with the same StorageClass, it binds the claim to the volume.